ArtArtArtArt/KMSVault/1EvergreenNotes/Why market is useful.md

 ## [11:22](https://www.youtube.com/watch?v=qWzJ6qOa5yY&t=682)

 Free market maximizes the surplus, and this is not the only thing you might want to optimize for.
-For some areas maximising the number of participants might be the goal - then free market need regulation.
+For some areas maximizing the number of participants might be the goal - then free market need regulation.
 Such areas might be
  - Food
  - Labor